 The Coastal Drive from Melbourne to Sydney

 The South East Coast of Australia connects Sydney to Melbourne with a coastal stretch of over 1000 km.
-It boasts the most varied coastal landscape with some of the prettiest beaches of Australia.
-From forests, national parks, abundant wildlife, walking trails, surf beaches, to fishing and whale watching spots, picturesque villages and breathtaking lookouts on the ocean.
+It boasts the most varied coastal landscape with some of the prettiest beaches in Australia.
+From forests, national parks, abundant wildlife, walking trails, surf beaches, fishing and whale watching spots, picturesque villages and breathtaking lookouts on the ocean.

-Benefits of travelling from Melbourne to Sydney by car
+Reasons to travel from Melbourne to Sydney by car

-There are two main drive routes: the inland route on the highway and the route through the East Gippsland and along the South East Coast of Australia.
-The coastal drive is the nicest route and I can highly recommend it.
+There are two main drive routes: the inland route via the highway and the route through the East Gippsland and the South East Coast of Australia from Melbourne to Sydney.
+The coastal drive is the most beautiful route, and I highly recommend it.

 Discovering the East Gippsland – Walhalla historic township

-With its beautiful location offering a good mix of things to do: from the ride on the heritage train to a visit of the long tunnel extended gold mine to the mountain rivers trail and many walks in the deep forest, Walhalla draws people from all over the world and is worth adding it to your Melbourne to Sydney trip.
+With its beautiful location offering a good mix of things to do: from the ride on the heritage train to a visit to the long tunnel extended gold mine to the mountain rivers trail and many walks in the thick forest, Walhalla draws people from all over the world and is worth adding it to your Melbourne to Sydney trip.

 Visit the Buchan Caves

-If you love walking in the nature and seeing native animals in the wild, this is a great place.
-I spotted many native birds: galahs, lyre birds, wallabies and kangaroos.
-Plan one day for visiting Buchan.
+If you love walking in nature and seeing native animals in the wild, this is a great place.
+I spotted many native birds: Galahs, lyrebirds, wallabies and kangaroos.
+Plan one day to visit Buchan.

 Eden and Merimbula in New South Wales